Ecclesiastical polity: Congregational polity

 A diagram of congregational polity according to the Cambridge Platform (1648).

 Congregational polity is historically reformed, like presbyterianism, but retains the autonomy (lit. self-rule) of the local church.
-Congregational churches dispense titles such as "Popes, Patriarchs, Cardinals, Arch-Bishops, Lord-Bishops, Arch-Deacons, Officials, Commissaries, and the like".
+Congregational churches dispense with such titles as "Popes, Patriarchs, Cardinals, Arch-Bishops, Lord-Bishops, Arch-Deacons, Officials, Commissaries, and the like" as unlawful and a "dishonor of Christ Jesus".
 The congregation has its being without any ministers and is enabled to elect and install its own officers.
 Ordination may involve officers of other churches, especially when the church participates in a local vicinage, association, or convention.
 Broader assemblies formed by delegates from congregationally governed churches (e.g. the Southern Baptist Convention) do not have power to rule their constituents.

 The number of offices in the church generally ranges from two (elder & deacon) to four (pastor, teacher, ruling elder & deacon) in congregational churches.

 "Deacon Samuel Chapin", who held office in congregational First Church in Roxbury, Massachusetts Bay Colony.

 Churches with congregational polity include Congregationalists, Baptists, Quakers and much of Non-denominational Christianity.
 Congregational polity is sometimes called Baptist polity because of the relative prevalence of Baptists.

 Historic statements of congregational polity include the Cambridge Platform, Savoy Declaration, Saybrook Platform and Second London Confession.

 As a "self-governed voluntary institution", it could be considered a type of religious anarchism.